dlannan/defold-blender-export/README.md

 # Defender

 Update 04/09/2024: Release 2.0.0
 Many large updates added from last weekends game jam.
-Mostly fixed and a new game data panel that allows for storing game data in the game objects.
+Mostly fixed bugs and a new game data panel that allows for storing game data in the game objects.
 Main improvements:
 - Fixed many bugs and issues.
 - Added new game data system which has the following commands: